List of Home and Away characters introduced in 2013: Jade Montgomery

 Jade Montgomery, played by Tasma Walton, made her first screen appearance on 16 October 2013.
 The character and Walton's casting was announced on 27 July 2013.
 Walton previously appeared in Home and Away as Rachel Watson in 1995.
 The actress accepted the offer to appear in the show again as it coincided with the premiere of a film that she features in, which was shown at the Sydney Film Festival.
 Walton commented "I try to get back for a couple of months at this time each year, and the timing was perfect."
 Debbie Schipp from The Daily Telegraph reported that Walton had begun shooting her scenes a couple of weeks before her casting announcement.
 Jade Montgomery is a teacher, who was on-screen for "over a couple of months", as her story led into the season finale for 2013.
 She departed on 29 January 2014.

 Jade Montgomery is the headmistress of Mangrove River High and when it burns down in an arson attack she arrives in Summer Bay to negotiate the merger between her school and Summer Bay High.
 When she learns that Bianca Scott (Lisa Gormley) will continue to serve as head of Summer Bay throughout the merger, Montgomery is put out and does not believe Bianca will be able to handle the students.
 She also criticises Bianca's husband, Heath Braxton (Dan Ewing), a former pupil of hers, and clearly discriminates against him.
-When she does the same to Mangrove River High students including Matt Page (Alec Snow), Bianca disciplines her, and as a result Montgomery trashes her office, graffitis the word “slag” on her door, and frames Page for the crime.
+When she does the same to Mangrove River High students including Matt Page (Alec Snow), Bianca disciplines her, and as a result, Montgomery trashes her office, graffitis the word “slag” on her door, and frames Page for the crime.
 Bianca and several of her colleagues including Leah Patterson-Baker (Ada Nicodemou) suspect Montgomery of being behind several crimes committed at the school, and when they manage to get evidence of this from Matt, Montgomery is suspended.
 Wanting revenge against Bianca, she purchases a bomb and places it in Bianca's laptop bag to try and kill her.
 The bomb goes off at the Northern Districts Hospital, and results in the death of Ethan Macguire (Matt Minto).
 When Montgomery discovers what has happened, she panics and Heath realises that she was behind the explosion.
-She is subsequently arrested.
+Heath engages in a brutal interrogation with Montgomery, before Andy arrives and tries to talk Heath out of getting revenge.
+Montgomery uses this distraction to attempt to flee, while being pursued by Heath and Andy.
+They are confronted by Leah and John Palmer (Shane Withington), and Montgomery tries to make it look like Heath is crazy, but to her horror, Leah reveals that she knows Montgomery was responsible for the bombing, as Page revealed Montgomery's actions to her earlier, and has called the police on her.
+Montgomery ultimately breaks down and confesses to all her crimes and her motives for committing them, before she is subsequently arrested.